-The Company uses cash flow hedges to minimize the variability in cash flows of assets or liabilities or forecasted transactions caused by fluctuations in foreign currency exchange rates.
-The changes in the fair values of derivatives designated as cash flow hedges are recorded in AOCI and are reclassified into the line item in the consolidated income statement in which the hedged items are recorded in the same period the hedged items affect earnings.
+We use cash flow hedges to minimize the variability in cash flows of assets or liabilities or forecasted transactions caused by fluctuations in foreign currency exchange rates.
+The changes in the fair values of derivatives designated as cash flow hedges are recorded in AOCI and are reclassified into the line item in the Consolidated Statements of Operations in which the hedged items are recorded in the same period the hedged items affect earnings.
 The changes in fair values of hedges that are determined to be ineffective are immediately reclassified from AOCI into earnings.
-The Company did not discontinue any cash flow hedging relationships during the year ended January 1, 2011.
-The maximum length of time over which the Company hedges its exposure to future cash flows is typically one year.
-The Company maintains a foreign currency cash flow hedging program to reduce the risk that our procurement activities will be adversely affected by changes in foreign currency exchange rates.
+We did not discontinue any cash flow hedging relationships during the year ended December 31, 2011.
+The maximum length of time over which we hedge our exposure to future cash flows is typically one year.

+We maintain a foreign currency cash flow hedging program to reduce the risk that our procurement activities will be adversely affected by changes in foreign currency exchange rates.
 We enter into forward contracts to hedge certain portions of forecasted cash flows denominated in foreign currencies.
-When the U.S. dollar strengthens significantly against foreign currencies, the decline in the present value of future foreign currency cash flows is partially offset by gains in the fair value of future foreign currency cash flows is partially offset by losses in the fair value of the derivative instruments.
-Conversely, when the U.S. dollar weakens compared to other currencies, the increase in the present value of future foreign currency cash flows is partially offset by losses in the fair value of the derivatives that have been designated and qualify for the Company's foreign currency cash flow hedging program as of January 1, 2011 was approximately \$19.7 million.
+When the U.S. dollar strengthens significantly against foreign currencies, the decline in the present value of future foreign currency cash flows is partially offset by gains in the fair value of the derivative instruments.
+Conversely, when the U.S. dollar weakens compared to other currencies, the increase in the present value of future foreign currency cash flows is partially offset by losses in the fair value of the derivative instruments.
+The total notional value of derivatives that have been designated and qualify for our foreign currency cash flow hedging program as of December 31, 2011 was approximately \$14.7 million.

-The Company's derivative instruments were \$0.6 million as of January 1, 2011.
+The fair value of the Company's derivative instruments was \$0.2 million as of December 31, 2011.

-The settlement of our derivative instruments resulted in a charge to cost of sales of less than \$0.1 million for the year ended January 1, 2011.
+The settlement of our derivative instruments resulted in a charge to cost of sales of \$0.9 million for the year ended December 31, 2011.